 Since implementing the sustainable waste management program in 2013, the waste stream mix shows that considerable waste is being diverted from landfill and is either being recycled or composted onsite.
 The following figures summarise waste streaming at the Sippy Downs campus:

-- Recycling and Organic waste represented over 44% of all waste in 2019.
+- Recycling and Organic waste represented approximately 38% of all waste in 2020.

 The Moreton Bay campus is using the same streaming system, although the organic waste will be taken offsite for composting.